 If your online store runs on WordPress, there are numerous great live chat plugins you can use to provide customer service.

 Loyalty programs are another popular marketing strategy to increase conversion and customer retention rates.
-Improving retention by only 5% will boost your business’s revenue by at least 25%.
-That’s because 43% of consumers spend more on brands they’re loyal to.

-If you’re thinking of starting a loyalty program, consider offering immediate rewards instead of points ‒ 79% of consumers are no longer interested in accumulating the latter.
+If you’re thinking of starting a loyalty program, consider offering immediate rewards instead of points.
+79% of consumers are no longer interested in accumulating the latter.

 Creating personalized marketing campaigns and shopping experiences requires accurate customer data.

-Monitor how consumers interact with your online store using digital marketing analytics tools like Google Analytics.
+Monitor how consumers interact with your online store using digital marketing tools like Google Analytics.
 Doing so will give you better insights into their preferences and shopping habits.

 If WordPress powers your online store, there are plenty of plugins for Google Analytics that streamline the integration process.

-- Email marketing ROI is 4,200% (P2P).
+- Email marketing ROI is 4,200% (Litmus).

 Email marketing has a high return on investment, particularly in the retail, eCommerce, and consumer goods industries.
 It generates $42 for every dollar invested and encourages 60% of consumers to make a purchase.